Nikita Andester paints rad art and writes rad stories in Toulouse, France.

 Whether oil painting, watercoloring, hosting, or exploring the intersection of art and home design, unbridled curiosity and yeehaw-level enthusiasm guides my practice.

-Years of camper life showed me more of the world than a traditional day job ever could during and after studying for Master’s in Creative Writing at the University of Denver.
-You learn as much about humans while cooking lasagna in your truck camper off Highway 1 as you do getting your sea legs as a sex writer bumming wi-fi in cafés around Berkeley.
+Years of camper life showed me more of the world than a traditional day job ever could.
+You learn as much about humans while cooking lasagna in your truck camper off Highway 1 as you do getting your sea legs as a sex writer bumming wi-fi in cafés around Berkeley or getting a master’s in creative writing.

 As a visual artist, my biggest teacher?
 The decade plus I spent figure modeling for art studios across the world.
 Nothing highlights the impact of gravity like holding a pose for three hours!